The 14 Best Things To Do In Halifax

-But then, through the magic of Google Keywords (an SEO tool used by the likes of me), I discovered that 1000 people are searching for what exactly there is ‘To Do in Halifax’ (or to be precise, ‘things to do in Halifax’ every single month which suggests that 1000 people are visiting, and need information about what to see, what to do and what to avoid.
+But then, through the magic of Google Keywords (an SEO tool used by the likes of me), I discovered that 1000 people are searching for what exactly there is ‘To Do in Halifax’ (or to be precise, ‘things to do in Halifax UK) every single month which suggests that 1000 people are visiting, and need information about what to see, what to do and what to avoid.

 And so, I guess that I had better set about answering that.

 Halifax train station is situated at the bottom of the town center opposite the domineering Beacon Hill.
 If you arrive at the train station then it is easy to find the town center as there is only one way to go – simply head forwards and upwards.
 There are signs for the Piece Hall as soon as you get out of the station.

 There are only 2 platforms handling trains towards Manchester (if you are visiting Manchester check out this guide to the best pubs) and Leeds.
-There are several trains an hour from Leeds, Bradford and Manchester and less frequent ones from York and Preston.
+There are several trains to Halifax an hour from Leeds, Bradford and Manchester and less frequent ones from York and Preston.
 There are also 2 services per hour to and from Huddersfield.

 Hebden Bridge can also be reached from Halifax train station, there are 4 per hour (for Manchester and Preston) and the ride takes around 13 minutes.

 The bus station handles busses from Bradford & Leeds as well as Rochdale & Burnley.
 If you arrive at the bus station, simply head right from the main entrance area and you will hit the town.